30. Light emission

 Light-emitting diodes

 Light-emitting diodes (LEDs) use two layers of semiconducting material stacked together to create current when a voltage is applied in a certain direction.
-A diode, discussed previously in this textbook, acts like a one-way valve that only allows current to flow in only one direction, if voltage is applied in the correct orientation.
+A diode, discussed previously in this textbook, acts like a one-way valve that only allows current to flow in one direction, if voltage is applied in the correct orientation.
 An LED is a special type of diode that emits light when current flows.

 Every light-emitting diode will generate light at a particular frequency, given by the exact semiconductor that’s used to create it.
 Because of this, light-emitting diodes are monochromatic.
 However, engineers and scientists have created LEDs that can generate frequencies from UV to infrared.
 A selection of several different colored LEDs are shown in Figure 30.16.
 These are small LEDs used for electronics and hobbyist projects.
 (Perhaps you have seen LEDs similar to these that are used as indicator lights in appliances or other electronics.)